This page contains information:

 Please regularly check their website www.citizensadvicewirral.org.uk for further information.

-Stay home, protect the NHS and save lives
+Stay alert, control the virus, and save lives

-The Archbishops and Diocesan Bishops of the Church of England have reaffirmed their teaching that we are called as Christians to go the extra mile in heeding the Government’s call for us to stay at home, protect the NHS and save lives.
+As Christians, we are called to go the extra mile in heeding the Government’s call for us to stay alert, control the virus, and save lives.

-Guidance for those at increased risk of severe illness from coronavirus can be found on the gov.uk website.
+Guidance for those who are defined as medically extremely vulnerable to severe illness from coronavirus can be found on the gov.uk website.
 To access it, click here.

 - NHS Volunteer Responders;